 - The C++ samples fail to compile on Windows* 7 and Windows Server 2008 R2 due to a bug in the Windows SDK function mt.exe.
 For further information and workaround see the Windows 7 SDK: Beta Release Notes.
 Note that a file compiled on other Windows operating systems, such as XP or Vista, will also execute on Windows 7 and Windows Server 2008 R2.

 - The "Configure Default KVM Port" script sets the RFB password.
 This script contains WinRM commands and may change the user's WinRM configuration.

 - Microsoft WinRM - Intel AMT interrupt on associations: The WinRM client fails to perform a retrieval or delete of an instance of an association class using an EPR when its selectors are also EPRs.
 An example where this capability is needed in Intel AMT is the System Defense association AMT_ActiveFilterStatistics.
-This issue is under investigation.

 - Redirection library provides AES 256 cipher suites as an option although only AES 128 ciphers are supported by Intel AMT.